starsite/FileMaker-Swift/README.md

 - - -

 ### FIAS Swift App Delegate (walkthrough)
+Note: This no longer works as of Xcode 10.
+The `otool` response no longer includes anything identifiable with regard to the App Delegate.
+I'll update this post when that changes.

 How to create and use a Swift `App Delegate` in a FileMaker iOS App SDK project (v17).
 Also shows an example of how to fire a FileMaker script from the `completedReturnToForegroundActive()` delegate method.
 * https://github.com/starsite/FileMaker-Swift/blob/master/FIAS-Swift-AppDelegate-walkthrough.md